 So how can the manufacturers claim a longer useful shingle life, if the shingle design isn’t changing?
 The answer is that they don’t claim a longer shingle life … just a longer warranty term.
-Those “35 year” or “50 year” marketing phrases refer to a warranty period, not to life expectancy of the shingles.
+Those “35 year” or “50 year” marketing phrases refer to a warranty period, not to durability (life expectancy) of the shingles.

 This would be an expensive problem for the manufacturers when warranty claims start to flood in at 15 or 20 years, if it weren’t for one thing … instead of changing their shingles, they changed their warranty conditions.
 We should look at the warranty …